Medtronic Is A Great Company For An Attractive Price

 Data used was taken from Scottrade

-Based off the charts above, I believe MDT currently trades at a moderate discount to peers because the company is slowly witnessing their COGS growing at a faster rate than revenue.
+Based off the charts above, I believe MDT currently trades at a moderate discount to peers because the company is slowly witnessing its COGS growing at a faster rate than revenue.
 Now we must determine why COGS are growing quickly and what's being done to thwart this trend.

-Debt & COGS
+Debt and COGS

 As demonstrated above, COGS is growing at a fast rate.
 Also growing is debt.
-When combined, both factors can hurt a company and force them to realize less profits and income.
+When combined, both factors can hurt a company and force it to realize less profits and income.
 However, current initiatives lead me to believe that these internal headwinds are only temporary and will be a thing of past in the coming quarters.

 Data used was taken from Scottrade